Alejando/gatsby-plugin-salesloft-tracker/data/posts/2020-06-11-electron-typescript-react-the-holy-trinity/electron-typescript-react-the-holy-trinity.md

 ```
 import Component from '.../.../../../component';
 ```
-so I just declared an absolute path
+So I just declared an absolute path
 ```
 ....
   "paths": {